kiniry/objective-c/s093030/assignment2/README.txt

 http://msdn.microsoft.com/en-us/library/system.type.isprimitive.aspx

 ---------- Protocols ----------
+Protocols allow static typing on "unknown objects" using the dynamic id type.
+This is done by defining that an object conforms to a protocol using the following syntax:

+id <Foo> obj = [[MyClass alloc] init];

+where Foo is a protocol.
+A protocol is declared in a header file using the following syntax:

+@protocol Foo<Other, NSObject>
+-(void)doSomething;
+@optional
+... // Everything here is optional
+@required
+... // Everything here is required
+@property (nonatomic, strong) NSString *fooProp;
+@end

+For an example, see the ExperimentProtocol.m and .h files.

 ---------- Singletons ----------
 Singletons in Objective-C and C# are pretty much the same.
 In C# the class